nestordemeure/tabularGP/README.md

 # Tabular GP

-The aim of this repository is to make it easy to use gaussian process on tabular data with an implementation built on top of [pytorch](https://pytorch.org/) and the [fastai V1 framework](https://docs.fast.ai/).
+The aim of this repository is to make it easy to use gaussian process on tabular data, as a drop-in replacement for neural networks, with an implementation built on top of [pytorch](https://pytorch.org/) and the [fastai V1 framework](https://docs.fast.ai/).

 Gaussian process have three main properties that makes them of particular interest:
 - they are very accurate, and tend to outperform deep neural network, on small datasets (5000 points or less)